 While we won't be together in a large ballroom, pivoting to a virtual experience allows us to elevate the event, bringing in national voices and engaging more people in the conversation.
 This year our must-attend civic event is more critical than ever – our city and nation need strong leaders and we must work together to bridge divides.

 This December, we invite you and your colleagues to join us to hear prolific author and behavioral social scientist Arthur C. Brooks, who will share researched techniques on how we can mend relationships and move forward.
 This will be followed by live conversation with some of the country’s most notable mayors, where you'll have the chance to ask questions.
+Attendees will be invited back over the lunch hour to join in one of two facilitated conversations.

 While we never could have anticipated the challenges that 2020 would bring, we can be united by our challenges.
 It will take fresh thinking and a willingness to go forward together and turn our obstacles into opportunities.
 For over 40 years, the Leadership Louisville Center has been dedicated to preparing leaders for this moment.
 Together we can strengthen the social fabric of our community.
 Proceeds from this event will support our work to equip more people to lead with confidence and courage.
 Don’t miss this opportunity to turn our obstacles into opportunities and come out stronger and better as a nation.